-- Section 1 The following committees shall be active in this Union Collective Bargaining
+- Section 1 The following committees shall be active in this Union:

 - a.
-Grievance
+Collective Bargaining

 - b.
-Membership (Second Vice President shall chair)
+Grievance Committee

 - c.
+New Membership and Hospitality (Second Vice President shall chair)

+- d.
 Joint Fringe Benefit Committee

-- d.
+- e.
 Health & Safety

-- e.
+- f.
 Joint Budget Committee

-- Section 2 The following ad hoc committee members shall be appointed:

-- a.
-Nominations Committee

-- b.
-Scholarship Committee - Section 3 The heads of each of the standing and ad hoc shall be appointed by the President. - Section 4 Members of each Standing Committee shall be appointed by the head of each committee with the consent of the EC.
+- Section 2 The following ad hoc committee members shall be appointed: - a.
+Nominations Committee - b.
+Scholarship Committee - c.
+Joint Appeals Committee - d.
+Clerical Resource / Sub Interview Committee - Section 3 The heads of each of the standing and ad hoc shall be appointed by the President. - Section 4 Members of each Standing Committee shall be appointed by the head of each committee with the consent of the EC.
 Members of each joint committee shall be appointed by the CFOP President.